mwelz/predmod/README.md

 - [ ] new class structure: differentiate between risk and effect model
 - [ ] In risk model: relax requirement that X is needed when z is passed
 - [ ] In crr risk model: account for perfect collinearity in 2nd stage with plm::detect.lindep(X_stage2, suppressPrint = TRUE)
-- [ ] Finish predict method for survival risk model
+- [ ] Finish predict method for survival risk model (especially model: done in riskmodelcrss)
+- [ ] kick out duplicate objects in return

 # Examples
 ## Complete case